alexanderdann/computer-vision-projects/projects/tinygrad/README.md

 ## Overview

-TinyGrad is a neural network framework implemented purely in NumPy that provides a PyTorch-like experience for building and training deep learning models.
+Tinygrad is a neural network framework implemented purely in NumPy that provides a PyTorch-like experience for building and training deep learning models.
 It serves as both a learning tool and a demonstration of the core concepts that power modern deep learning.

 ### Key Achievements